-On September 23, 2015, we contributed (i) all of the outstanding limited liability company interests of Antero Water to Antero Midstream and (ii) all of the assets, contracts, rights, permits and properties owned or leased by us and used primarily in connection with the construction, ownership, operation, use or maintenance of our advanced wastewater treatment complex to be constructed in Doddridge County, West Virginia, to Antero Treatment, a wholly-owned subsidiary of Antero Midstream.
+On September 23, 2015, we contributed (i) all of the outstanding limited liability company interests of Antero Water LLC ("Antero Water") to Antero Midstream and (ii) all of the assets, contracts, rights, permits and properties owned or leased by us and used primarily in connection with the construction, ownership, operation, use or maintenance of our advanced waste water treatment complex currently being constructed in Doddridge County, West Virginia, to Antero Treatment LLC, a wholly-owned subsidiary of Antero Midstream.
 Our relationship with Antero Midstream allows us to obtain the necessary fresh and recycled water for use in our drilling and completion operations, as well as services to dispose of waste water resulting from our operations.

 Antero Midstream owns two independent fresh water distribution systems that distribute fresh water from the Ohio River and several regional water sources for well completion operations in the Marcellus and Utica Shales.
 These systems consist of permanent buried pipelines, movable surface pipelines and fresh water storage facilitates, as well as pumping stations to transport the fresh water throughout the pipeline networks.
 To the extent necessary, the surface pipelines are moved to well pads for service completion operations in concert with our drilling program.
-As of December 31, 2015, Antero Midstream had the ability to store a total of 4.9 million barrels of fresh water in 35 impoundments.
+As of December 31, 2016, Antero Midstream had the ability to store 5.0 million barrels of fresh water in 36 impoundments located throughout our leasehold acreage in the Marcellus and Utica Shales.

-Due to the extensive geographic distribution of Antero Midstream's water pipeline systems in both West Virginia and Ohio, it has provided water delivery services to neighboring oil and gas producers within and adjacent to our operating area, and is able to provide water delivery services to other oil and gas producers in the area, subject to commercial arrangements, in an effort to further reduce water truck traffic.
+Due to the extensive geographic distribution of Antero Midstream's water pipeline systems in both West Virginia and Ohio, it has provided water delivery services to neighboring oil and gas producers within and adjacent to our operating area, and is able to provide water delivery services to other oil and gas producers in the area, subject to commercial arrangements, in an effort to reduce water truck traffic.

-As of December 31, 2015, Antero Midstream owned and operated 104 miles of buried fresh water pipelines and 80 miles of movable surface fresh water pipelines in the Marcellus Shale, as well as 22 centralized water storage facilities equipped with transfer pumps.
-As of December 31, 2015, Antero Midstream owned and operated 49 miles of buried fresh water pipelines and 26 miles of movable surface fresh water pipelines in the Utica Shale, as well as 13 centralized water storage facilities equipped with transfer pumps.
+As of December 31, 2016, Antero Midstream owned and operated 116 miles of buried fresh water pipelines and 87 miles of movable surface fresh water pipelines in the Marcellus Shale, as well as 23 fresh water storage facilities equipped with transfer pumps.
+As of December 31, 2016, Antero Midstream owned and operated 49 miles of buried fresh water pipelines and 34 miles of movable surface fresh water pipelines in the Utica Shale, as well as 13 fresh water storage facilities equipped with transfer pumps.

-In August 2015, we committed to developing an advanced wastewater treatment complex in Doddridge County, West Virginia.
-The complex was transferred to Antero Midstream in conjunction with the sale of our water handling systems.
-The wastewater treatment complex, once completed, will include a 60,000 barrel per day facility that will allow Antero Midstream to treat our flowback and produced water for subsequent use or sale for well completions.
-The treatment facility is expected to be in service near the end of 2017.
+In August 2015, we committed to developing an advanced waste water treatment complex in Doddridge County, West Virginia.
+The complex was transferred to Antero Midstream in conjunction with the sale of our water handling systems in September 2015.
+The waste water treatment complex, once completed, will include a 60,000 barrel per day facility that will allow Antero Midstream to treat our flowback and produced water for subsequent use or sale for well completions.
+The treatment facility is expected to be in service in the fourth quarter of 2017.
 Late in 2015, Antero Midstream began providing us with waste water services for our well completion operations, including waste water transportation, disposal, and treatment.